 Consider the following study tips for success:

 To stay on track throughout the course, begin each week by consulting the Course Calendar.
-The calendar provides an overview of the course and indicates due dates for submitting assignments, posting discussions, and scheduling and taking examinations.
+The Course Calendar provides an overview of the course and indicates due dates for submitting assignments, posting discussions, and scheduling and taking examinations.